 What is Magisk?
-The ultimate guide to Android’s most powerful rooting tool
+The ultimate guide on how Magisk works

 Want to unleash the full potential of your Android device?
 Magisk is an innovative solution for systemless rooting if you want to customize your device without breaking it.
 Engineered by John Wu, Magisk has long been the go-to solution for tinkerers in search of an improved Android experience.